quantleaf/query-sdk-node/README.md

 *description*, the description of the class.

-Key from class name, multiple description in multiple languages
+Key from class name, multiple descriptions in multiple languages
 ```javascript

 @ClassInfo(